dat-ecosystem-archive/old-website/posts/2016-05-16-key-elements.md

 **Open.** An open data tool should be open source.
 This isn’t simply out of principle -- it also enables developers to tweak the tool for use within a potentially complicated distribution system.
-This property is key for extensibility and stability of any distribution toolchain by not requiring dependence upon outside proprietary and corporate software. *Benefits: developer-friendliness, extensibilty, long-term stability.*
+This property is key for extensibility and stability of any distribution toolchain by not requiring dependence upon outside proprietary and corporate software.
+Most importantly, developers can peer review, or audit, the tool for reliability and safety. *Benefits: developer-friendliness, extensibilty, long-term stability.*

 **Historical.** Data should be versioned with cryptographically secure hashes.
 We can then prove the data is exactly what we need when we reference a particular version in scripts or analysis results.
 We can also audit the history of the data, which could be key for understanding errors in the data transformation or distribution pipeline. *Benefits: auditing, governance, provenance.*